tin2tin/Pallaidium/README.md

 If the weights takes forever to download they can be downloaded here: https://modelscope.cn/models/damo/text-to-video-synthesis/files

+Btw. the Blender system console processsing can be stopped with Ctrl + C

 ## Location

 Video Sequence Editor > Sidebar > Text to Video